parthivabhani/Parthiv-Community-Event-Generator-called-Kommunity/README.md

 - npm run dev

-The app will be available at:

-http://localhost:5173
+TAnd that's it!
+You will be provided with a localhost link, such as: http://localhost:5173